sofiayem/rtd-doc-tests/docs/source/integration.rst

 Enjoy being a part of the Insolar Network!

-.. note:: The Insolar's API is under development and not yet finalized.
+.. note:: The Insolar API is under development and not yet finalized.
 Please, await its first release.

 In addition to the Insolar node, the Docker Compose starts Kibana and Grafana services to take care of :ref:`logging and monitoring <logs_and_monitor>`.